 All students have access to a prayer room with nearby washing facilities.
-These are available at certain times throughout the day and enquiries should be made to Sabine Gupta.
+These are available at certain times throughout the day.

 The ground floor of the cafeteria is accessible to wheelchair users and both hot and cold food can be purchased.